HenarB/controldedistanciapelota/README.md

 * Drawings

 The goal of this project is to stabilize a ball on a beam at the desired distance by implementing a discrete PID controller to the system.
+This will be tested with two models:
+*Model with a custom S-function builder block
+*Model with predefined blocks

 Arduino code is implemented in a Simulink model by using a custom s-function builder block.